Rainbow-CPaaS/Rainbow-Android-SDK-Samples/Conversations/README.md

 ## Rainbow-Android-SDK-Samples / Conversations
 ---

-sample using android sdk to manage conversations (chat, bubbles, and file sharing) This sample uses the Rainbow SDK for Android to demonstrate how to manage conversations (chat, bubbles and file sharing).
+This sample uses the Rainbow SDK for Android to demonstrate how to manage conversations (chat, bubbles and file sharing).

 To install this application, clone this repository and then, build and run it with Android Studio on your android mobile phone.